Yes, but under certain conditions

 Under what conditions?

-Tree maybe be removed without council permit if;
+Tree maybe be removed without a council permit if;

 You do not require Council permission to remove trees on your property where the tree is;